 Education: Books by the likes of Stephen Covey, James Allen, Anthony Robbins, Napolean Hill, Dale Carnegie, Tim Ferriss, George Samuel, and Marcus Aurelius have so much wisdom and practical advice.

 Health: Eating more real food and consistently being active on a daily basis.

 Mindfulness/Meditation: Practicing the art of quieting the mind and paying attention and become more aware.
 Your actions and emotions are always your responsibility.

-Taking on personal challenges and addressing fears: Doing the those things that help to get you comfortable with the uncomfortable.
+Taking on personal challenges and addressing fears: Doing those things that help to get you comfortable with the uncomfortable.

 Personal finance: Spending less and saving more.

-Relationships: Judge people based on their behavior and spend more time with those that can contribute your growth as well as those that you can contribute to as well.
+Relationships: Judge people based on their behavior and spend more time with those that can contribute to your growth as well as those that you can contribute to as well.

 And that brings me to here

 Is it even possible to live a life without limits?”
-The simple answer is NO. That might surprise some of you, given the name of this site is Limitless365 but here’s the deal.
+The simple answer is NO. That might surprise some of you, given the name of this site is post but here’s the deal.
 There will always be some sort of limits we all face.
 But there are not as many of them as we think.
-For instance if I asked you is it possible to walk on water you’re gut reaction would be to say NO, it is not possible.
+For instance, if I asked you is it possible to walk on water you’re gut reaction would be to say NO, it is not possible.